elixir-europe/infectious-diseases-toolkit/human-biomolecular-data/data-sources.md

   - [Synthetic data (CINECA)](https://ega-archive.org/studies/EGAS00001002472)
   - [CINECA Beacon v2 API](https://ega-archive.org/beacon-apis/cineca/)

-- Biosamples: [BioSamples](https://www.ebi.ac.uk/biosamples/) stores and supplies descriptions and metadata about biological samples used in research and development by academia and industry.
+- Biosamples: {% tool "biosamples" %} stores and supplies descriptions and metadata about biological samples used in research and development by academia and industry.
 For example it stores data from infectious diseases such as COVID-19.
-- COVID-19 DataPortal: The European COVID-19 Data Platform facilitates data sharing and analysis in order to accelerate coronavirus research and acts as a Data sharing platform.
+- COVID-19 DataPortal: The {% tool "covid-19-data-portal" %} facilitates data sharing and analysis in order to accelerate coronavirus research and acts as a Data sharing platform.
 The European COVID-19 Data Platform consists of three connected components:
   - [SARS-CoV-2 Data Hubs](https://www.covid19dataportal.org/data-hubs), which organise the flow of SARS-CoV-2 outbreak sequence data and provide comprehensive open data sharing for the European and global research communities.
   - [Federated European Genome-phenome Archive](https://www.covid19dataportal.org/federated-ega), which provides secure controlled access sharing of sensitive patient and research subject data sets relating to COVID-19 while complying with stringent privacy national laws.
-  - [COVID-19 Data Portal](https://www.covid19dataportal.org/), which brings together and continuously updates relevant COVID-19 datasets and tools, will host sequence data sharing and will facilitate access to other SARS-CoV-2 resources.
+  - {% tool "covid-19-data-portal" %}, which brings together and continuously updates relevant COVID-19 datasets and tools, will host sequence data sharing and will facilitate access to other SARS-CoV-2 resources.

   You can find further information about the Covid-19 Data Portal in the link [here](https://rdmkit.elixir-europe.org/covid19_data_portal).